Porthos-0x45/Webhook-Chatter/README.md

 # Webhook-Chatter
-Troll and chat with zour firends using this Webhook chatter
+Troll and chat with your firends using this Webhook chatter